5.3 Our role as Technical Approval Authority

 - Resolving points of difference between the Designer and the Checker or the interpretation of items in a Code, DMRB or Standard, on which a directive is required.

-It is our responsibility to ensure that these decisions are recorded in the Approval in Principle document and on Certificates Nos.
-2 and 3 as appropriate.
+It is our responsibility to ensure that these decisions are recorded in the Approval in Principle document and on Design Certificates as appropriate.
 Rulings given for a particular scheme are not to be applied to another scheme without our agreement.